 What it boils down to is that there are things that one must experience on his or her own terms.
 Reading and educating yourself theoretically is the grounding for all future progress, but it goes to waste without practice.
 I want to encourage you to not give up, to explore and entertain yourself with trying out new paint, color combinations, layouts, palettes.
 Be curious as you’ve been curious when you were a child.
 Be the child again, for there lies within you your true potential.

 I hope you enjoyed this article and the series.
 If you did, please consider supporting me.
 Share it with your friends on social media or email it to them.
 Engage by leaving a comment or a question in the comment section down below.
 If you’d like to learn about new articles on my website as soon as they release, subscribe to my newsletter (here or scroll down).
-Feel free to check out my work available in my store.
+Feel free to check out my current portfolio.